estelle/csstdg/animation.md

 ## Animation, Specificity and Precedence Order

-In terms of specificity, and which property values get applied: when an animation is attached to an element, it is as if the property values of that keyframe animation were set inline, `<div style="keyframe properties here">`.
+In terms of specificity, and which property values get applied: when an animation is attached to an element, it is as if the property values of that keyframe animation were set inline, `&lt;div style="keyframe properties here">`.
 In general, the weight of a property attached with an ID selector 1-0-0 should take precedence over a property applied by an element selector 0-0-1.
 However, if that property value was changed via a keyframe animation, it will be applied as if that property/value pair were added as an inline style.
 A property added via a CSS animation, even if that animation was added on a CSS block that had very low specificity, will be applied to the element, in-spite of there being the same property applied to the same element via a more specific selector.
 Similar to when a property value is added with style="", if an !important is declared on a property value within the cascade, that will override the style that was added with an animation. (ex. http://codepen.io/estelle/pen/iDvBz).
 There is discussion in the CSS Working group of making animations override even `!important` property values.

 That being said, don't include `!important` within your animation declaration block: the property/value upon which it is declared will be ignored.